 Later, in primary school, I started training with our local ski club, WSV Ramsau am Dachstein.
 As part of the Ramsau ski club team, I entered my first regional competitions, participating in the U8 to U16 categories of the Bezirkscup.
 The exceptional ski training at WSV Ramsau am Dachstein helped me improve my ski racing skills steadily over the years.
 At U12, I started competing in Schülercup ski races against school children from across Styria, where I took on some of Austria’s fastest girls.
 In September 2016 and 2017, I took part in the Irish Dry Slope Championships.
 Skiing in Ireland and getting to know some of my fellow Irish skiers made me eager to represent Ireland.

 In 2018, I was selected to represent Ireland at international FIS children’s races, which was a great honour for me.
-This year, I will compete in some CIT FIS races in the Junior age category.
-I would love to compete in one of the upcoming major events, like the YOG or the Junior World Ski Championships representing Ireland, but to got there I will have to qualify, which means score FIS points fewer than 140.
+This year, I participated at some CIT FIS races in Italy and Austria.
+I would love to compete in one of the upcoming major events, like the YOG or the Junior World Ski Championships representing Ireland.
+To get there I have to qualify, which means score FIS points fewer than 140.
 In my last race of the season I scored 138,5 points and if everything goes according to plan, I’ll compete again in October, trying to achieve some more good results!

 All your support will be used to fund training, travelling and accommodation.
-I will give my best to qualify for next winter’s main events!
+I will give it my best to qualify for next winter’s main events!
 And since dreams can never be too big, I’ll keep working towards the Olympic Winter Games.
-In 2020, the Youth Olympics will take place in Lausanne, Switzerland, and I would be eligible!
+In 2020, the Youth Olympics will take place in Lausanne, Switzerland, and I am eligible!